liamthobrien/final-summative/README.md

 Very high yields, maintain stable performance relative to their mean (lowest CV), and show strong positive long-term trends.
 Global agricultural leaders, likely including countries with: Advanced crop breeding, advanced farming technology, controlled irrigation and consistent and stable agricultural policy

-Given a country’s past yields and the yields of “similar” countries, can we predict that country’s yields better than simple baselines?
+_Given a country’s past yields and the yields of “similar” countries, can we predict that country’s yields better than simple baselines?_

 To do this, we compared several models.
-The first of which was the 'naive baseline' in which we assumed the yield was the same as the year before, 'own history linear regression', in which we predicyed yields based upon the countries past yields, and 'cluster augmented regression' in which we predicted a yield using the history of both the country and the fformentioned cluster it is a part of.
+The first of which was the 'naive baseline' in which we assumed the yield was the same as the year before, 'own history linear regression', in which we predicyed yields based upon the countries past yields, and 'cluster augmented regression' in which we predicted a yield using the history of both the country and the afformentioned cluster it is a part of.

 We first visualised the trajectory of each cluster.
 Cluster 0 increased at a steady rate throughout the whole time period, cluster 1 increased more rapidly towards the latter half of the time period, cluster 2 was the most stagnant throughout the time period, whilst cluster 3 increased more quickly at the start of the time period, and in a more steady manner towards the end.